ammarhakim/gkyl/doc/DataStruct.md

  `sync()` call.
 For most algorithms, this flag should be set to `false`, unless the stencil includes use of corner cells.

+`syncPeriodicDirs` (Options.
+Default is `true`)
+: If set to true, periodic directions (specified in Grid object) are also synchornized on a `sync()` call.
+In almost all cases the default (`true`) is the correction option.
+In some rare cases one may want a field that lives on a periodic domain but yet skip the periodic boundary conditions for that field.

 The following methods are provided.

 `field:elemType()`